KyleHung7/Introduction-to-the-Internet/Readme.md

 ### Course Objectives
 1. **Hands-on Learning**: Engage students in active project development to enhance their understanding.
 2. **Skill Development**: Equip students with practical skills essential for professional and personal growth.
 3. **Project-Based Evaluation**: Assess students through individual assignments and a group mini-hackathon project.

+## Overview
+This course emphasizes **learning by doing**, encouraging students to build projects to deepen their understanding of how things work.
+Through a series of individual assignments and a group mini-hackathon, students develop essential technical and problem-solving skills required in the professional world.

+The assignments focus on **full-stack development, system design, and project documentation**, requiring students to submit their work on **GitHub, deploy functional websites, and create video explanations** to demonstrate their implementation process.

+For the **final project**, students worked in teams to develop **TuneLab**, a **mood-based music selector**, showcasing their ability to integrate multiple technologies into a cohesive product.

 ## Assignments & Project Submissions
  **Personal Website**   [Visit Site](https://kylehung.vercel.app/)